sswagat12/sswagat12/README.md

 - 🌱 I’m currently learning ML and AI
 - 📫 How to reach me ........email: sswagat12@gmail.com....Ph: 8093478450

 Thanks for visiting by in the current pandemic, I wish you and your family is safe.
-Thanks again

 <!---
 sswagat12/sswagat12 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.